srobo/kitbook/kit-transport/procedures.md

 # Procedures

+These are the procedures that the Kit Logistics Coordinator follows to perform their Kit Shipping responsibilities.
+No one else is expected to follow these procedures, they are for internal documentation only.

 ## Shipping kits to Kickstarts

 To provide sufficient time for problems/delays, kits should be shipped to Kickstart locations no later than 1 week before Kickstart.
 Shipping the kits many weeks in advance may not be possible due to limited storage requirements at some Kickstart locations.